centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 **For what purpose was the dataset created?
 Who created the dataset?
 Who funded the creation of the dataset?**

-Netarkivet is created following the Danish [archival law](https://www.retsinformation.dk/eli/lta/2004/1439), from which a text-only corpus was derived for research purposes, see [4,5].
+Netarkivet was created following the Danish [Legal Deposit Act](https://www.retsinformation.dk/eli/lta/2004/1439), from which a text-only corpus was derived for research purposes, see [4,5].
 This is the part from which this dataset is derived.
-This subsection have then been filtered with the intention of training Danish language This part has then been filtered with the intention of training Danish language models by a team of researchers at Center for Humanities Computing Aarhus (CHCAA) using a codebase jointly developed with partners from industry (e.g. KMD, Ekstra Bladet) and other research institutions (e.g. Bristol University, Alexandra Institute).
+This subsection has then been filtered with the intention of training the Danish language models by a team of researchers at the Center for Humanities Computing Aarhus (CHCAA) using a codebase jointly developed with partners from industry (e.g. KMD, Ekstra Bladet) and other research institutions (e.g. Bristol University, Alexandra Institute).
 For more on collaborators on this project see the [GitHub repository](https://github.com/centre-for-humanities-computing/danish-foundation-models